Eccenux/gulp-monkeyscript/README.md

 ## Usage

+Either use `package.json` directly or use separate `monkeyscript.json`.

-Add `monkeyscript.json` to the root of your project and add the following line to get Intellisense working:
+If you use `monkeyscript.json` you can and add the following line in it to get Intellisense working:
 ```
 "$schema": "./node_modules/gulp-monkeyscript/schema.json",
 ```